Canvas LMS Resources

 The Academic Appeals Process

 Students with a question or concern about anything to do with a course (issues with instructors, classmates, course content, content delivery or grades) should speak with the course instructor to see if the question can be answered or the issue resolved.
 If it is not resolved with the instructor, students should speak with the Department Chair.
 That communication can be in person, by phone or email if necessary.
 Quite often issues can be resolved at that stage of the process.
-If the question/issue is still not resolved, students always have the right to file an appeal with their Associate Provost’s Office.
+If the question/issue is still not resolved, students always have the right to use EFSC's student appeals process to file an appeal.